Leah Berenson

 1. Yoga & Meditation

-One of the overlooked causes of chronic pain, especially lower back pain, is high stress levels.
-This means that doing yoga, tai chi or another low impact exercise will help to improve symptoms in two ways.
+One of the overlooked causes of chronic pain, especially lower back pain, is high-stress levels.
+This means that doing yoga, tai chi or another low-impact exercise will help to improve symptoms in two ways.
 First, they help to reduce stress levels and quiet our brains from all of the crazy buzzing that they spend most of the day focussing on, reducing cortisol levels in our systems.
 This calms our helps our bodies transition from a ‘fight or flight’ response to a ‘rest and digest’ state, which helps the body to function more optimally (2).

 2. Get some rest!

-It’s a fast paced world that we’re living in.
+It’s a fast-paced world that we’re living in.
 Stress levels are at the highest that I’ve seen and sadly that usually results in people losing sleep.
 Not only does this do nothing to help with stress levels, but the amount of sleep affects the amount of pain that you’ll experience for the following days.
-There has been a direct correlation between chronic pain and increased sleep disturbances, and sleep disturbances causing more chronic pain (4)!
+There has been a direct correlation between chronic pain and increased sleep disturbances, and sleep disturbances cause more chronic pain (4)!
 That means that getting more sleep is integral to helping to reduce pain sensitivity (5).
 It also improves the body’s ability to heal its tissue (5).

 On average we should be getting a minimum of 7-9 hours of sleep each night (6).
 In order to ensure that sleep is more accessible than it otherwise might be – try making it a priority.
-Find some things that help you relax and turn that into your personal bedtime ritual, it’s almost like you’re training your body that this sequence of events means it’s time for some shut eye.
+Find some things that help you relax and turn that into your personal bedtime ritual, it’s almost like you’re training your body that this sequence of events means it’s time for some shut-eye.

 Some of the best tips are turning off electronics at least 1 hour before bed, as well as not eating too close to when you’re heading to sleep.
-Practicing yoga everyday has also been shown to improve sleep quality (2) while maintaining a consistent sleep schedule will help your body and mind to know when to start winding down (6).
+Practicing yoga every day has also been shown to improve sleep quality (2) while maintaining a consistent sleep schedule will help your body and mind to know when to start winding down (6).
 Of course, make sure you have a mattress and pillow that is supportive and comfortable as well!

 3. Make sure to stay hydrated

-If we’re dehydrated than the disks that separate our spinal vertebrae and the cartilage that helps to cushion our joints can kind of…deflate and stiffen (7).
+If we’re dehydrated then the disks that separate our spinal vertebrae and the cartilage that helps to cushion our joints can kind of…deflate and stiffen (7).
 This results in more friction and tension that causes our joints to signal to our brain that something is wrong, or painful.

 The key to making sure that we stay hydrated throughout the day is making sure that we are in fact, drinking water throughout the day.
-It is possible to consume too much water, especially with certain conditions (8) (always a safe bet to check with your doctor if you’re worried).
+It is possible to consume too much water, especially under certain conditions (8) (always a safe bet to check with your doctor if you’re worried).
 Having small sips throughout the day will help ensure that your cells are getting a consistent influx of hydration as they use it up.
-Reducing substances that decrease hydration will also have an affect – things like coffee and alcohol.
+Reducing substances that decrease hydration will also have an effect – things like coffee and alcohol.

 4. Therapeutic Heat & Cold